Cindy Bruna: Career

 After signing with Metropolitan Management, her mother agency, and Wilhelmina Models, she landed her first modeling jobs, which were for Alaïa and Elie Saab.
 In 2012, she walked exclusively for Calvin Klein.
 She also landed on the cover of Vogue Italia's December 2013 and September 2014 issues.
 She has also appeared in editorials for American Vogue, Vogue Arabia, Vogue Japan, Vogue Spain, Vogue Ukraine, Vogue Portugal, W, Harper's Bazaar, Elle UK, Wonderland, and others.

 She walked the 2013 Victoria's Secret Fashion Show for the first time and has appeared in every subsequent show.
 She has starred in campaigns for Prada, Burberry, Chanel, Michael Kors, L'Oreal, Yves Saint Laurent, Ralph Lauren, H&M, etc. In the S/S 2014 season, she walked for opened for Roland Mouret and Temperley London; she also walked for designers like Giambattista Valli, Bottega Veneta, Jean-Paul Gaultier, Givenchy, Balmain, Alexander McQueen, Antonio Berardi, Armani, Moschino, Philipp Plein, Anthony Vaccarello, and Zuhair Murad.

 Bruna currently ranks as a "Money Girl" on models.com and has also been included on the Forbes "30 under 30" list.
 She is an ambassador of Solidarité Femmes, a women's support network that helps victims of domestic violence.

 In April 2020, L'Oreal named Bruna as international spokesperson for the brand.

+Personal life

+In December 2025, Bruna married a Congolese basketball player, Blondy Baruti, at the Notre-Dame des Ardentes after getting engaged the year before.
+The couple held both a civil and a religious ceremony.
+Bruna publicly shared on Instagram that she had chosen to remain abstinent until marriage.